How it works

 turn_detection | object | { type: "server_vad", threshold, prefix_padding_ms, silence_duration_ms }.
 Defaults are server-side. |

-tools | object[] | Function-calling schema.
+tools | object[] | Tool schema the model can call.
 Same shape as the regular Calls API tools. |

 reasoning_effort | string | gpt-realtime-2 only. minimal / low / medium / high / xhigh. |